-Wash them extremely well under cold water just before using, and if you are slicing or chopping them for a recipe, you can do that before rinsing them to making it easier to remove the dirt.
+To clean leeks, wash the cut or trimmed leeks extremely well under cold water just before using.
+If you are slicing or chopping them for a recipe, you can do that before rinsing them to making it easier to remove the dirt.

 How Can You Use the Leek Greens?

 The dark green tops are very fibrous and tough, and can be cleaned well and used to flavor stocks, added to the water when you are simmering other vegetables (such as potatoes), or shellfish.
 You can also line a bamboo steamer with them for a little extra flavor for your dumplings and buns.

 Also, if you keep them in their cylindrical shape you can line them up in a roasting pan, creating a makeshift rack of sorts, and roast a chicken or piece of meat on them.

 How Do You Cook Leeks?

 There are lots of ways to use leeks, in the same way there are lots of ways to use onions.
 Leeks can be eaten raw, though this is a more unusual presentation.
 They are best very thinly sliced when uncooked.
 Leeks are definitely more intense when uncooked, as are all members of the onion family.